Once called "the ancient circle" by Dante in the year 1078

 I would be remiss however, if I let you walk right by without at least mentioning one of my favorites stories: the face of Berta, (as the Florentines call her.)
-Her petrified face adorns the bell tower in white marble (look up).
-She apparently taunted and teased a man condemned to death, who then cursed her provoking the petrification of her face...never to leave the tower.
+Her petrified face adorns the bell tower in white marble (look up and search the wall).
+She apparently taunted and teased a man condemned to death, who then cursed her provoking the petrifaction of her face...she was doomed to never to leave the tower.

 The river Mugnone once ran along the walls, and served as a defensive moat.
 This river is no longer visible in the heart of Florence, but only because its route has been artificially changed several times throughout the centuries.
 There is lasting proof of its passage here, just look at the street name, in fact the name via Panzani (the road that runs towards the train station) comes from the word “pantano” a word that means “land with low and stagnant water, mud and slime.”

 At one time the Mugnone river wrapped itself around the city walls and emptied into the Arno river close to where we find Ponte Vecchio.
 The river was deviated and later included in Fortezza da Basso which once had a bridge to cross its tumultuous currents.

 The fact that it is a popular shopping street came much, much later.
 As you walk down this road I encourage you to engage in a bit of window shopping...and maybe even some real shopping!